OpenDSA/OpenDSA/RST/en/PL/SLang2.rst

 Output of SLang2 Program
 ------------------------

-This problem will help you master the syntax and semantics of SLang 2.
+This problem will help you master the syntax and semantics of SLang2.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.